R300-AI/MTK-genio-demo/README.md

   ```

 ### NeuronRT Benchmarks
-  You can use the following command to preliminarily test the computation speed of your model on MDLA.
+  You can use the following command to preliminarily test the computation speed of your model on MDLA. (**Note**: Internet access may be required to compile the tflite model into dla format)
   ```bash
   $ python neuronrt_benchmark.py --tflite ./models/yolov8n_float32.tflite --iteration 10
   ```